jimmy999S/EZ_youtube_mp3_downloader/README.md

 dependances:

   python3.7

-ffmpeg added to path (windows only)
+  ffmpeg added to path (windows only) or install ffmpeg for your linux distribution

-from pip:
+  import with pip:
     pafy
     youtube-dl
     pydub

 instructions:

-1) copy paste a url from youtube to links.txt in the following  akoloutho format:
+1) copy paste a url from youtube to links.txt in the following format:

   link1
   link2